MonsterAzi/SillyTavern-CharSimSort/README.md

 # SillyTavern Character Similarity

-This extension finds similar characters in your library using text embeddings.
+This extension finds similar characters in your library using text embeddings from a KoboldCpp API.

-## Features

-*   Calculates similarity between all characters.
-*   Uses KoboldCpp's embedding API.
-*   Displays a sortable list of similar character groups.

-## Installation and Usage
+## Installation

-### Installation

 Install using SillyTavern's built-in extension installer.

-### Usage
+## Usage

-1. Navigate to the Extensions tab (the plug icon) in the right-side panel.
+1. Navigate to the Extensions settings tab (the plug icon) in the right-side panel.
 2. Open the "Character Similarity" settings panel.
-3. Ensure the "Embedding URL" points to your running KoboldCpp instance's embedding endpoint.
+3. Ensure the "Embedding URL" points to your running KoboldCpp instance's embedding endpoint (e.g., `http://127.0.0.1:5001/api/v1/embedding`).
-4. More features will be added in the future.

-## Prerequisites

-*   SillyTavern >= 1.11.7
-*   A running instance of KoboldCpp with embedding models loaded.

-## License

-AGPLv3
+Future updates will add the main functionality.